thuynguyen916/python-practice/README.md

 - Data cleaning and formatting
 - Prime number and factor logic
 - Object-oriented programming
+- Errors and exceptions

 ## 📌 Notes
-These are beginner-level practice scripts and part of my journey to learn Python.
-I plan to build more advanced projects over time.
+- These are practice scripts from my second Python class, documenting the early stages of my Python learning journey.
+I plan to create more advanced projects as I continue to grow.

 ---
 **Author:** Thuy Nguyen
 **Term:** Spring 2025
 **Project Type:** Individual school homework (DePaul University)